jh-evans/readthedocs/docs/source/index.rst

 2. All code paths are terminated at a ``return``
 3. Any code that searches for something can fail

-One way to address the first point is to use pre-conditions and return an appropriate failure instance.
-The Darien Library supports you here with its calls to ``FailureUtils.oneINull`` and
+One way to address the first point is to use pre-conditions, returning an appropriate failure instance on pre-condition failure.
+The Darien Library supports you here with its calls to ``FailureUtils.oneIsNull`` and
 ``FailureUtils.theNull``.

 For point 2., the Darien approach is to return those exceptions you can wrapped in a ``FailureException``.
 This style is preferred over throwing an exception as where it is caught might be a long way from the point of generation, reducing options for addressing the issue.
 However, doing this is a matter of style and preference.